Basic Matrix Arithmetic

 $\begin{align*} &\textrm{det } \begin{bmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \\ 7 & 8 & 9 \end{bmatrix} \\[5pt] &= 1 \, \textrm{det} \, \begin{bmatrix} 5 & 6 \\ 8 & 9 \end{bmatrix} - 2 \, \textrm{det} \, \begin{bmatrix} 4 & 6 \\ 7 & 9 \end{bmatrix} + 3 \, \textrm{det} \, \begin{bmatrix} 4 & 5 \\ 7 & 8 \end{bmatrix} \\[5pt] &= 1 \left( 5 \, \textrm{det} \, [9] - 6 \, \textrm{det} \, [8] \right) - 2 \left( 4 \, \textrm{det} \, [9] - 6 \, \textrm{det} \, [7] \right) + 3 \left( 4 \, \textrm{det} \, [8] - 5 \, \textrm{det} \, [7] \right) \\[5pt] &= 1 \left( 5 \cdot 9 - 6 \cdot 8 \right) - 2 \left( 4 \cdot 9 - 6 \cdot 7 \right) + 3 \left( 4 \cdot 8 - 5 \cdot 7 \right) \\[5pt] &= 1 \left( 45 - 48\right) - 2 \left( 36 - 42 \right) + 3 \left( 32 - 35 \right) \\[5pt] &= 1 \left( -3 \right) - 2 \left( -6 \right) + 3 \left( -3 \right) \\[5pt] &= -3 + 12 - 9 \\[5pt] &= 0 \end{align*}$

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Basic Matrix Arithmetic.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/basic-matrix-arithmetic/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/basic-matrix-arithmetic/